pkubowicz/idea-scala-kotlin/README.md

 - default methods in Kotlin interfaces need to be implemented in Java
 - immutable Kotlin collections seen as native Java collections in Java, compiler won't warn when you try to modify them (as in pure Java)
 - wrong name of getter for boolean fields (does not conform to JavaBean spec)
+- problems with seeing source code in coverage reports

 ## Bad in both